Reform Party (New Zealand): Reform Government

 In the 1911 elections, the Reform Party won thirty-seven seats compared with thirty-three for the Liberals.
 Supporters of the Liberals denied that Reform had won a mandate to rule, however, pointing out that the country quota (a system in which rural electorates were smaller than urban ones, meaning that rural areas were slightly over-represented in Parliament) worked to "inflate" Reform's vote.
 Nevertheless, it did not take long for the Liberal government, now ruling only with the support of independents, to fall.
-William Massey became Prime Minister on 10 July 1912.
+Ward resigned in 1912, and after successor Thomas Mackenzie lost a confidence vote, William Massey became Prime Minister on 10 July 1912.

 In government, the Reform Party implemented many of its policies regarding freehold and public service reform.
 Many other Liberal-era policies were not changed, however, and Reform gained further support from disillusioned members of the Liberal Party.
 Reform also demonstrated its tough line against "socialism" with its responses to a number of notable strikes — the Waihi miners' strike, led by left-wing "Red Fed" unions which Massey condemned as "enemies of order", was harshly suppressed, and one worker died.
 A dockworkers' strike in 1913 was also broken.
 The strikes prompted considerable concern about socialism in certain sectors of society, boosting Reform's re-election in the 1914 elections.
 While the party's share of the vote increased, Massey was disappointed that the party only won by two votes.
 In addition, the election was marred by allegations by both Reform and Liberals of voting irregularities in the Māori electorates.
 Following the outbreak of World War One, the Reform and Liberal parties formed a National Government in August 1915.

 After the Liberal leader Joseph Ward rejected a Reform caucus resolution in November 1918 the two parties merge, Massey announced in May 1919 that the two parties would contest the 1919 election separately.
-The National Government subsequently lapsed on August 1919.
+The National Government subsequently lapsed in August 1919.
 During the 1919 election held on 17 December, Reform further strengthened its position, winning 47 seats (37%) of the vote.
 The Liberals won 19 seats while the Labour Party won eight seats.